How the PropertyIQ Score Works: A Transparent Look at Our Demand Signal Model

 Transparency means being honest about limitations:

-• It does not account for affordability.
-A market can have a score of 95 and still be unaffordable for most buyers.
+- It does not account for affordability.
+A market can score 95 and still be unaffordable for most buyers.
 Use the score alongside affordability metrics, not instead of them.

-• It does not incorporate employment, income, or demographic data.
-We display these metrics on the platform for context, but they are not inputs to the score formula.
+- It does not incorporate employment, income, or demographic data.
+We display these on the platform for context, but they are not inputs to the score formula.

 Validation: Does It Actually Work?

-We validated the PropertyIQ Score against 13 years of historical data (2012–2025) across 746 metropolitan areas.
-The test: do markets that score higher actually deliver better returns?
+We validated the PropertyIQ Score against more than two decades of historical data (2001–2023 scoring vintages) across all three geography levels.
+The test: do markets that score higher actually deliver better returns, relative to their state, on data the model never saw during development?

 The score measures demand signal, not price levels.
-It turns out that markets with stronger demand signals today tend to deliver better relative returns over the next few years.
-Not always, and not guaranteed — but consistently enough to be useful.
+It turns out markets with stronger demand signals today tend to deliver better relative returns over the next few years — not always, and not guaranteed, but consistently enough to be useful.

 Why We Moved to a Single Score

-PropertyIQ previously used three separate scores (HomeReady, InvestorEdge, Market Health), each built from dozens of weighted inputs across multiple data sources.
-We replaced all three with the single PropertyIQ Score in early 2026.
+PropertyIQ previously used three separate scores, each built from dozens of weighted inputs across multiple data sources.
+We replaced all of them with the single PropertyIQ Score.

 The reason: the simpler model performed better.
-In out-of-sample testing, the three-input demand signal formula delivered stronger separation between winner and loser markets than the complex multi-factor models.
+On the identical validation panel, the four-input demand-signal formula beat the prior approach at every level — by 24% at metro, 43% at county, and 140% at ZIP, where most scored markets exist.
 More inputs meant more noise, more overfitting risk, and more opportunities for stale or misaligned data to corrupt the signal.

-We still display all 40+ metrics on the platform — home values, rent trends, employment, demographics, affordability indices — because they provide valuable context for decision-making.
-But the score itself is built on three metrics that earned their place through validation, not intuition.
+We still display 40+ metrics on the platform — home values, rent trends, employment, demographics, affordability indices — because they provide valuable context for decision-making.
+But the score itself is built on four metrics that earned their place through validation, not intuition.

 How to Use the Score